barryclark/jekyll-now/_posts/2018-11-15-Learning-CSharp-PowerShell.md

 I've dropped a few unneeded calls here and there, and I've also opted to use some additional brush smoothing options for a cleaner, less pixelated-looking font output.

+Finally, I've chosen to add back in the ability to select colors for the output image, though I needed an enum for this to work out, and thankfully the colors are available from `System.Drawing.KnownColor` &mdash; using an enum here makes selecting a custom color much simpler from the function call, as it can simply be specified by name as a string.

 ```powershell
 using namespace System.Drawing
 using namespace System.Windows.Forms